Lab Overview

 Learning Objectives

 By completing this lab, you will develop practical skills in implementing boosting algorithms for a real-world financial application.
-You will learn how to handle imbalanced datasets, optimize hyperparameters using cross-validation, interpret feature importance for regulatory compliance, and deploy a model that meets business requirements for accuracy and explainability.
+You will learn how to handle imbalanced datasets, optimize hyperparameters using cross-validation, interpret feature importance for regulatory compliance, and compare multiple gradient boosting frameworks.
 This lab simulates the work you would perform as a data scientist at a financial institution.

 Business Context